 Tax Credit for Education

-Lifetime Learning Tax Credit is for adults who want to go back to school, change careers or upgrade skills by taking a course or two.
+Lifetime Learning Tax Credit (LLC) is for adults who want to go back to school, change careers or upgrade skills by taking a course or two.

 Web Resources for Financial Assistance and Adult Students